 Actor. b.
 Darlington, 3rd November, 1910.
 First broadcast, 1933.
 Address: 59, George Street, London, W.1.
 Phone: Welbeck 9074.
-Educated Scarborough had wide experience with Repertory Companies, including two years with Coventry Rep. Also played many Shakespearean parts when appearing at Stratford-on-Avon for a season.
+Educated Scarborough College, afterwards studying music for a time in Paris.
+Later studied at Royal Academy of Dramatic Art, and his first stage appearance was as a footman in "A Pantomime Rehearsal" at the Fortune Theatre, December, 1930.
+Has had wide experience with Repertory Companies, including two years with Coventry Rep. Also played many Shakespearean parts when appearing at Stratford-on-Avon for a season.
 Served in Army, 1940-45, and was lent to E.N.S.A. to play opposite Googie Withers in "Mrs. John" for a tour of B.L.A.
 Broadcast in "His House in Order," "R.U.R.," etc.